Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Milton students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Milton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Milton District Curriculum Used in Our In-Home Tutoring Programs

 The Milton Town School District believes that students should be invested in their own education.
 Its teachers are committed to supporting students with educational goals and teaching them to think critically and apply acquired skills across disciplines.
 Technology is a valuable resource to help students to interact with an ever-changing world.
 The curriculum is guided by the goals of developing the practical skills and conceptual understanding within each core subject.

 We currently cover the following Milton-area school district: Milton Town School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Milton Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 SchoolTutoring Academy works with young learners and students, all the way up through high school.
 We offer Pre-K and Kindergarten Tutoring as well as Elementary School Tutoring to build a strong learning foundation early on.
 We also offer comprehensive tutoring across all school subjects.